junegunn/vim-easy-align/README.md

 - `:EasyAlign*/[:;]\+/{'s':1,'l':0}`

 Nice.
 But let's make it even shorter.
-When you use write regular expression in command line, option values can be written in shorthand notation.
+Option values can be written in shorthand notation.

 - `:EasyAlign*/[:;]\+/s1l0`